Why this exists

 So I looked at what's out there.
 Invoicing software that assumes you have an accounting department.
 Project management tools built for tech companies.
 CRM systems that want you to watch a 45-minute onboarding video.

 Every tool I tried was built for someone else.
 Big companies with big teams and big budgets.
-Not for a contractor standing in a kitchen they just demolished, trying to get paid before they start the next phase.
+Not for someone standing in a kitchen they just demolished, trying to get paid before they start the next phase.

 The problem isn't getting paid.
 It's the structure around it.